Document status: working draft submitted to the CNA TC Terminal for validation.

 This document submits the following elements to the validation of the CNA TC Terminal:

-1. The principle of the six evolution themes exposed (§2 to §7) and the overall consistency of the 3.0.0 work stream.
+- The principle of the seven evolution themes exposed (§2 to §8) and the overall consistency of the work stream (versions 3.0.0 for Reader / Card / Calypso Card, 1.0.0 for Definitions, 2.0.0 for Legacy SAM / Generic Card / Storage Card).

-• the duration bounding carried both at the APDU level and at the Calypso session level, with filtering by csnMin threshold (§3.4);
+SmartCard(Spi)as named target (§2.5); - the duration bounding carried both at the APDU level and at the Calypso session level, with filtering by

-• the merging of the Observer pattern into a single CardReaderEventHandler SPI (§4.3);
+csnMinthreshold (§3.4); - the merging of the Observer pattern into a single

-• the introspection of the Calypso secure session via SecureSessionStatus and SecureSessionType (§5.3);
+CardReaderEventHandlerSPI (§4.3); - the introspection of the Calypso secure session via

-• the CardDetectionSettings builder model for detection parameterization (§7.4);
+CardDetectionSettingsbuilder model for detection parameterization (§7.4); - the

 A few points for which particular TC attention is sought:

-• the appropriateness of the complete removal of ConfigurableCardReader without a transitional deprecation phase (§7.3), justified by the major version context;
+ConfigurableCardReaderwithout a transitional deprecation phase (§7.3), justified by the major version context; - the semantics of

-• the semantics of csnMin as a threshold on the CSN for duration bounds (§3.3) — this mechanism must be usable by all targeted Calypso deployment profiles;
+csnMinas a threshold on the CSN for duration bounds (§3.3) — this mechanism must be usable by all targeted Calypso deployment profiles; - the

-Once version 3.0.0 is validated by the TC Terminal:
+Once the versions are validated by the TC Terminal:

-3. Writing and publication of the technical migration guide for the integrator (see §8).
+keypop-definitions-jvm-api, and alignment of the existing Keypop Java modules (keypop-reader-java-api,keypop-card-java-api,keypop-calypso-card-java-api,keypop-calypso-crypto-legacysam-java-api,keypop-genericcard-java-api,keypop-storagecard-java-api) on their respective new major versions. - Writing and publication of the technical migration guide for the integrator (see §9).

-4. Communication of the availability of 3.0.0 to the integrators and to the CNA working groups concerned.
+- Communication of the availability of the new versions to the integrators and to the CNA working groups concerned.

 End of document.